akhtariev/reverse-string-api/README.md

 12. Tested with Postman

 ### Challenges:
+- Using Java after mostly working with C++ and JavaScript in the past year.
 - Familiarizing myself with the new frameworks: SpringBoot, Maven
 - Installing everything in VS Code.
-Prior to that I mainly used Intellij for Java but since I didn't have it installed on my personal machine decided to learn how it works in the new environment.
+Prior to that I mainly used Intellij for Java but since I didn't have it installed on my personal machine, I decided to learn how it works in the new environment.

 ### Design and implementation choices: